-- a) Net investment in capital assets and long term receivables consists of capital assets net of accumulated depreciation and long term receivables reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of net position with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other net position that does not meet the definition of "restricted" or "net investment in capital assets and long term receivables."
+- a) Net investment in capital assets and long-term receivables consists of capital assets net of accumulated depreciation reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other balances that do not meet the definition of "restricted" or "net investment in capital assets and long term receivables."